heroku-examples/heroku-applink-pattern-api-access-java/README.md

 # Requirements
 - Heroku login
-- Heroku Integration Pilot enabled
+- Heroku AppLink enabled
 - Heroku CLI installed
-- Heroku Integration CLI plugin is installed
+- Heroku AppLink CLI plugin is installed
 - Salesforce CLI installed
 - Login information for one or more Scratch, Development or Sandbox orgs